Quadratically enriched binomial coefficients over a finite field: Quadratically enriched binomial coefficients over a field

-For $j=2,3$, these forms appeared in \cite[30.12-30.14]{Garibaldi-Serre-Merkurjev}.
 In \cite{Brugalle-WickelgrenABQ}, it was important to twist such quadratically enriched binomial coefficients by a degree $2$-field extension $k \subset Q$ as follows.
 There is a canonical isomorphism $\Gal(Q/k) \cong C_2$, where $C_2$ denotes the cyclic group of order $2$.
 Let denote the corresponding quotient map.

 For a set $S$ of size $2j$, the set of subsets of $S$ of size $j$ has an action of $C_2$ given by taking a subset to its complement.
 If a group $G$ acts on $S$, the set of subsets of size $j$ inherits an action of $G \times C_2$ because taking a set to its complement commutes with any automorphism of $S$.